dps923/winter2020/welcome.md

 ## Welcome

-Welcome to DPS923 and MAP523, a cross-listed course in the School of ICT.
+Welcome to DPS923 and MAP523, a cross-listed course in the School of SDDS.
 This post has information that helps you get started in the course.

 <br>